coleifer/peewee/docs/peewee/fields.rst

         :param lookup_type: a peewee lookup type, such as 'eq' or 'contains'
         :param value: a python data type
         :rtype: data type converted for use when querying

+    .. py:method:: class_prepared()

+        Simple hook for :py:class:`Field` classes to indicate when the :py:class:`Model` class the field exists on has been created.

 .. py:class:: CharField